aws/aws-lc/BUILDING.md

 AWSLC.PostQuantum = off
 ```

-Hybrid groups come back only when the policy keeps their classical half, so
+A hybrid group needs its classical half, so removing `secp384r1` also removes
-removing `secp384r1` also removes `SecP384r1MLKEM1024`.
-A group the policy
+`SecP384r1MLKEM1024`, whether the policy names the hybrid or not.
+A group the
-removes with `-` stays out.
+policy removes with `-` stays out.

 AWS-LC reads the file once per process, as OpenSSL reads `openssl.cnf`, so a
 policy change takes effect only in processes started afterward.
 A read that fails